 The legal name of your LLC may not conflict with any other registered name.
 Check availability of your desired name by conducting a name search.

-- Name Reservation:
+Name Reservation: Optional Suffix:

 File the articles of organization to create your limited liability company.

-Draft an operating agreement (potentially using a template) which is the governing document for the LLC.
+Draft an Operating Agreement (potentially using a template) which is the governing document for the LLC.
 It defines the formalities of how the LLC will run itself such as holding an annual meeting.
 You will review and adopt the agreement at your organizational meeting.

 The first meeting of the members of the LLC is the organizational meeting.
 You will need your filed articles of organization and your operating agreement in order to conduct this meeting.
 Keep minutes of this meeting and store them in your company record book.